HEATH: plagiarism/outsource

-Tan Lin presents a massive accumulation of language and graphics from several sources, most of which are from the Internet.
-These sources include commercial ads, programs from the Museum of Modern Art, blogs, RSS feeds, and social media sites such as Facebook.
-He includes corporate logos, pictures of the drug Ecstasy, reactions towards the death of actor Heath Ledger in 2008, and bits of academic articles.
+Tan Lin incorporates several types of sources.

 The text presents somewhat of a "confession" to plagiarism, as Lin quotes "numerous works were plagiarized while writing this text, in terms of ideas or turns of phrase, which the author attempted to imitate."
-He complicates authorship even further by plagiarizing himself with text from his lectures, notes, and other poems, as well as other outside sources such as Google’s Project Gutenberg.
-Lin plays around with notions of appropriation, copyright, and censorship, which are all seen as major issues in the age of digital language.

 Notes towards the definition of culture

-Notes Towards the Definition of Culture prompts various questions on the subject of writing through technology.
+Notes Towards the Definition of Culture is about the subject of writing through technology.
 HEATH reviewer Laurie Macfee asks, "Is an RSS feed a manifestation of collective intellectual achievement, a form of art, or is it more related to the scientific notion of culture and an artificial medium that promotes or cultivates replication?"
-This passage has been extensively linked to the development of a culture study concerning the ‘whole way of life,’ intriguing Lin due to its composition of predominately non-humans.

-The title of this passage is "plagiarized" from author T.S.
+The title of this section is "plagiarized" from author T.S.
 Eliot's own Notes Towards the Definition of Culture, written in 1948.

 Untilted Heath Ledger Project

 This section of the text involves the death of actor Heath Ledger in 2008.
 Lin created a compilation of web searches and interviews surrounding the event, along with its relation to the media and how celebrities are portrayed through a screen.

-Readers and critics of HEATH point out the fact that upon initial reading, the brain automatically corrects the word "untilted" to "untitled", prompting different analytical suggestions for why Lin decided to title the section as such.
-Some may see it as a humorous typo and reference to the fact that most readers overlook the spelling of the word, while others can argue the reasoning for the typo using the opposite definition of the word "tilt" (i.e. if tilt means unsteady or slanted, "untilted" would mean steady or firm in agreement).
-Additionally, "Untitled Heath Ledger Project" was the title of Christ Norris's New York Times article following Ledger’s death, which coincidentally is another newspaper story that Lin plagiarizes in HEATH.
+Readers and critics of HEATH point out the fact that upon initial reading, there are different analytical suggestions for why Lin decided to title the section as such.
+Some may see it as a typo and that most readers overlook the spelling of the word, while others can argue the reasoning for the typo using the opposite definition of the word "tilt".
+Additionally, "Untitled Heath Ledger Project" coincidentally is another newspaper story that Lin plagiarizes in HEATH.